UQ-PAC/BASIL/docs/src/readme.md

 Therefore for each potentially-shared variable we have

-1. $\cal L(var)$, security classification; the specification of what security levels a variable is allowed to store.
+1. \\(\cal L(var)\\), security classification; the specification of what security levels a variable is allowed to store.
 A function from variables to a security classification (high or low), which may depend on the values of other program variables.
-2. $\Gamma_v$, security value; a ghost-state variable storing the current security value of a variable, that is the security value of whatever was last stored to the variable.
+2. \\(\Gamma_v\\), security value; a ghost-state variable storing the current security value of a variable, that is the security value of whatever was last stored to the variable.
 Security levels flow in accordance with the flow of information in their corresponding program variables.